Don’t be this place.

 Forty thousand dollars!

-Just one week earlier, my wife and I walked into a car dealership with a bank draft for the exact dollar figure for the vehicle we were purchasing.
+Just one week earlier, my wife and I walked into a car dealership with a bank draft for the exact dollar figure for the vehicle we were purchasing (we financed elsewhere and as such, we were a relatively “easy” sale).
 After signing all of the appropriate paperwork, we drove away happy customers.
 Then, about a week later, I received the above “thank you” message in my inbox.

 Sharing genuine thank you notes is probably one of the most important elements of what we do.